KevCaz/thesis/man/intro.md

 Dans la préface de son livre *Food webs* Kevin McCann écrit :

-> It just so happens that some people find it easier to think about things in terms of x's and y's, and other in terms rabbits of and lynx.
-(Préface, @mccann2011food)
+> \guillemotleft It just so happens that some people find it easier to think about things in terms of x's and y's, and other in terms rabbits of and lynx. \guillemotright (Préface, @mccann2011food)

 et on ne doit pas utiliser les mathématqiues pour se cacher derrière un jargon dans la seul valeur serait d'être ésotérique et d'être attentif [@May2004].
 Juste our développer